 - PVC Manifest (pvc.yaml):

-apiVersion: v1 kind: PersistentVolumeClaim metadata: name: mypvc spec: accessModes: - ReadWriteOnce resources: requests: storage: 1Gi
+apiVersion: v1 kind: PersistentVolumeClaim metadata: name: mypvc spec: accessModes: - ReadWriteOnce resources: requests: storage: 1Gi - Pod Manifest (pod.yaml):

-apiVersion: v1 kind: Pod metadata: name: pod-with-pvc spec: containers: - name: app image: nginx volumeMounts: - mountPath: /data name: myvolume volumes: - name: myvolume persistentVolumeClaim: claimName: mypvc
+apiVersion: v1 kind: Pod metadata: name: pod-with-pvc spec: containers: - name: app image: nginx volumeMounts: - mountPath: /data name: myvolume volumes: - name: myvolume persistentVolumeClaim: claimName: mypvc - Apply with:

 k apply -f pvc.yaml k apply -f pod.yaml